 - If you are going to a family member’s house, get involved with the food planning and offer to take some healthy dishes

 - Don’t give up on the exercise during this period.
-It might seem hard but it will be even harder when you are trying to get back into it
+It might seem hard but it will be even harder when January rolls around and you are trying to get back into it

 - Get enough sleep.
 7-8 hours is ideal but some people need more, some people need less.
 Work out what is right for your body.
 It’s also good not to try and play catch up-and if you do, front load it so you could do bed earlier and get up at the same time.

-- Alternate drinks-that doesn’t mean beer and wine!
+- Alternate drinks-that doesn’t mean beer and wine!!
 That means ensuring that you are drinking water (filtered and ionised of course) in between the alcoholic drinks.